How Much Weight Loss Causes Loose Skin?

-If you are talking about a substantial amount of weight, to the tune of 30-100 lbs. in a relatively short time span, then yes.
+If you are talking about a significant weight loss, to the tune of 30-100 lbs. in a relatively short time span, then yes.

-Even teenagers who lose a lot of weight in a short time span will have some amount of excessive skin to deal with as skin responds to the sudden change in weight.
+Even teenagers who lose a lot of weight in a short time span will have some amount of excess skin to deal with as skin responds to the sudden change in weight.

 The time is the key here though.
 If the weight loss is spread out over a span of a year and a half, then the loose skin will be much lesser.

-The good thing is, with age on their side and proper nutrition, their skin might bounce back a lot sooner than the skin of a 45-year old.
+The good thing is, with age on their side and proper nutrition, their younger skin might bounce back a lot sooner than an older skin of a 45-year old.

 Why Some People Have No Loose Skin After Losing up To 150 Lbs